TaikiSan21/PAMpal/docs/NextStepsProcessing.md

 The simplest way to use this function is by giving it no information other than your `AcousticStudy` object.
-In this case it will bring up a menu of some dataset suggestions to get you started:
+In this case it will bring up a menu of some dataset suggestions to get you started (click image for larger view):

 <a href="images/EnvMenu.png" data-lightbox="env-menu" data-title="Selecting environmental dataset">![](images/EnvMenu.png)</a>